What Is A Dry Ice Blasting Company?

 Dry Ice Blasting is:

-Dry ice blasting is a powerful industrial cleaning method that uses small pellets of solid carbon dioxide (CO2) propelled at high speed through compressed air.
-When these pellets make contact with a surface, they instantly sublimate, changing from solid to gas and expanding to nearly 800 times their original volume.
-This rapid transformation creates micro-explosions that lift contaminants away without damaging the underlying material.
+Dry ice blasting is a highly effective industrial cleaning method that uses small pellets of solid carbon dioxide (CO₂) propelled at high velocity through compressed air.
+When these pellets strike a contaminated surface, they immediately sublimate transforming from a solid directly into gas.
+During this rapid phase change, the pellets expand to nearly 800 times their original volume.
+This expansion creates a micro-explosive lifting effect that breaks the bond between the contaminant and the substrate, removing buildup without damaging the underlying material.

 How the Process Is Controlled